Mastering Your Schedule: How to Stop Wasting Time and Start Having Super-Productive Meetings

-I work in an industry that is probably subjected to the most meetings and scrums and communication sessions possible.
+I work in an industry that is probably subjected to the most meetings and scrums, and communication sessions possible.
 In Web Development, we keep in touch with our clients a lot.
 Web and App Development is not precisely a cheap service.
-It’s important that we validate our work, otherwise, we risk going in the wrong direction.
+We must validate our work.
+Otherwise, we risk going in the wrong direction.
 While the client pays for our time.
 I learned to optimize my time and hold meetings that are (1) short, (2) informative, and (3) strategic.

 It was a bit of a learn-or-die experience.
 I survived my industry, so you know I know what I’m talking about.

 Studies tell us that 9 out of 10 people who don’t have the role of moderator daydream in meetings.
 73% of employees do other work while in a meeting.
 What about the moderator?
 25% of sessions are spent discussing irrelevant issues, and 75% of people have received no formal training on conducting a meeting.
 About half of the discussions become at least unproductive, if not counterproductive.

 A good brief sets the tone for your next meetings

 At your first meeting, you are generally expected to come prepared with a list of core features and a short description of how the product will be used.
 Regardless of the type of project, your brief has to answer three important questions.

 I advise you to bookmark these questions in your browser to form a good habit of organizing information that you find online:

 - How is your client going to use the product that we are building?